Sam Montembeault: International play

 Internationally, Montembeault first represented Team Canada at the 2016 World Junior Ice Hockey Championships, however, as the team's third goaltender, did not see any tournament play.

 Following the Montreal Canadiens not qualifying for the 2023 Stanley Cup playoffs, Montembeault accepted an invitation to join the Canadian national senior team for the ensuing IIHF World Championships.
 In his first international appearance, he recorded a shutout victory over Latvia.
 Ultimately starting seven of his country's ten games, including all in the knockout rounds, Montembeault posted a 1.42 GAA and a .939 save percentage en route to Canada winning the championship final.

 In December 2024, Montembeault was named as one of three goaltenders, alongside Jordan Binnington and Adin Hill, to the Canadian roster for the NHL-sanctioned 4 Nations Face-Off held in the midst of the 2024–25 campaign.
 Assuming the role as Canada's third goaltender, he ultimately did not see any game action throughout, but nonetheless won a gold medal following their overtime defeat of archrivals the United States on February 20, 2025 in the tournament final.

+Goaltending style

+Montembeault is a hybrid style goaltender, who uses his size to cover the net and challenge shooters.
+During his time in the 4 Nations Face-Off, he enhanced his ability to stop shots by understanding the speed of execution from shooters.

+Montembeault also has the visual ability to know the shooting handedness of the opposing player, memorizing the color of the tape job on each of their sticks.